 What to Do Right Now

 Set a real budget.
-Plan for $400 or more per ticket and add all travel costs on top.
-Be honest about what you can afford before you start.
+Plan for $400 or more per ticket plus all travel costs.

 How much do FIFA World Cup 2026 tickets cost?